 The Word of God emphatically states that there is no place for fools or foolishness in those who are involved in the formation of public policy.

-Over and over again in the book of Proverbs primarily, and also in many other books, Scripture makes it clear that foolish behavior should be avoided in one’s self and one’s friends, that foolishness leads to faulty thinking, disastrous outcomes, and ruination.
+Over and over again Scripture makes it clear in the book of Proverbs primarily, and also in many other books that foolish behavior should be avoided in one’s self and one’s friends, and that foolishness leads to faulty thinking, disastrous outcomes, and ruination.
 Most important, in the life of believers, foolish behavior should be overcome through the study of Scripture and by listening to and obeying the Holy Spirit’s quiet voice of correction when we go astray.

 Often we become so accustomed to our way of thinking, doing things, speaking, and the habits of our behavior that we don’t even recognize that our actions and responses are foolish, and as such, are sins.
 This points to the need to become increasingly sensitive to what the Bible says is foolish.

-This week we will study all that Solomon said about foolishness in the OT book of Proverbs.
+This week we will study all Solomon said about foolishness in the Old Testament (OT) book of Proverbs.
 The Hebrew word for fool (kesil) basically means “a stupid fellow.”
-He is marked by or resulting from dullness or unintelligent thinking: SENSELESS (M&W).
+He is marked by or resulting from dullness or unintelligent thinking: senseless (Merriam-Webster).

 Said another way, because fools reject God’s knowledge, they lack skill in making right choices in life.
 And they end up reaping what they’ve sown.

-In this study, a qualifying note is important up front: a foolish versus wise person is not necessarily always in directly parallel to an unbeliever or a Christian respectively.
+In this study, a qualifying note is important up front.
+A “foolish” person is not necessarily in parallel to an unbeliever or a Christian.
 Some believers in their spiritual immaturity act foolishly more often than wisely.
 And there are many unbelievers who live according to biblical precepts even though they have never bowed the knee to Christ’s Lordship.
 They are to some degree adept at living life (as they borrow without accreditation) from God’s handbook on how to live skillfully.
 This distinction will become important in terms of later lesson applications.

-In this lengthy passage, summarily, dire consequences come to those who reject wisdom and live foolishly.
-The stark contrasting features between the two can be further highlighted in the following three Proverbs:
+In this lengthy passage, dire consequences come to those who reject wisdom and live foolishly.
+The stark contrasting features between the two can be further highlighted in the following three Proverbs.

 It follows that Proverbs admonishes one to abandon foolishness:

-9:6 “Forsake your folly and live, And proceed in the way of understanding.”
+“Forsake your folly and live, and proceed in the way of understanding.”
+(9:6)

 Folly (pethi) is akin to foolishness.
-It means “simple or open-minded,” in the sense that the absolutes of Scripture are superseded by one’s own thinking (cf. Prov.
-28:26).
+It means “simple or open-minded” in the sense that the absolutes of Scripture are superseded by one’s own thinking (cf. Proverbs 28:26).
 Solomon commands that one need forsake the belief that truth is derived from self and instead seek the understanding of God as revealed in His Book.

 HOW WISE OF A PERSON — MEASURABLY SPEAKING — ARE YOU?
 CONVERSELY, HOW FOOLISH ARE YOU?